LeetLLM

 optimizer stephost calls step()parameter updates happen on mpsmodel stays on device across steps

-Unified memory tempts Mac users into thinking "one laptop, one memory pool, one device."
-The hardware shares memory, but PyTorch still doesn't work that way at the code level. cpu and mps are separate device targets in your code, and the forward pass still fails if model and batch land on different devices.[2]Reference 2MPS backend.https://docs.pytorch.org/docs/stable/notes/mps
+Unified memory tempts people into "one laptop, one pool, one device."
+The hardware shares memory.
+PyTorch still doesn't. cpu and mps are separate device targets, and the forward pass still fails if model and batch land on different devices.[2]Reference 2MPS backend.https://docs.pytorch.org/docs/stable/notes/mps

 mps_device_placement.py